indy256/codejam-templates/README.md

 In order to make a good demonstration of language constructs the following simple problem is solved by the templates.

 #### Problem statement
-Answer **median** or **arithmetic mean** queries for given arrays of real numbers.
+Answer **median** and **arithmetic mean** queries for given arrays of real numbers.
 For **median** queries arrays will have odd length.
 For earch query answer must have 10 correctly rounded fractional digits.

 Example of input:
 <pre>